bpp/bpp-manual/bpp-4-manual.md

 See also the map files `frogs.Imap.txt` and `Rokas2003-5species-Imap.txt` in the `examples` subdirectory.
-The MSC model implemented in [BPP]{.smallcaps} infers the relationships among species/populations not individuals and so it uses only the population ID for a sequence (such as A, B, ... in the example), and does not use the individual ID.
-Also when [BPP]{.smallcaps} reads the sequence names, it use the individual ID to retrieve the species ID for each sequence but then ignores the sequence name.
+The MSC model implemented in BPP infers the relationships among species/populations not individuals and so it uses only the population ID for a sequence (such as A, B, ... in the example), and does not use the individual ID.
+Also when BPP reads the sequence names, it use the individual ID to retrieve the species ID for each sequence but then ignores the sequence name.
 One motivation for the use of the Imap file and this two-layer design is that one may wish to analyze the